kamilsadik/Kreana/README.md

 #### Continuous Organizations

-The Continuous Organizations approach, described in the [*Continuous Organizations Whitepaper*](https://github.com/C-ORG/whitepaper/) uses bonding curves as a fundraising mechanism forn organization.
+The Continuous Organizations approach, described in the [*Continuous Organizations Whitepaper*](https://github.com/C-ORG/whitepaper/) uses bonding curves as a fundraising mechanism for an organization.
 The key innovation is to have two separate bonding curves: one along which a user can buy tokens, and one along which a user can sell tokens:

 ![Continuous Organizations Bonding Curve](continuous_organizations_bonding_curve.png | width = 100)